 Cement hydration is a complex chemical reaction that begins when water is added to the concrete mix.
 Adding chemical admixtures to the concrete mix alters this chemical reaction in subtle and sometimes complex ways.
-Admixtures can affect cement hydration depending upon:
+Concrete admixtures can affect cement hydration depending upon:

 - The discharge location in the batch plant,

 - The point in time in the batch cycle (sequencing) at which they are discharged.

 One excellent reference on the cement hydration process that also includes information on the use of admixtures is “Design and Control of Concrete Mixtures” by the Portland Cement Association.

 GCP Applied Technologies dispensing equipment is used to add admixtures into the concrete mix during the batching cycle.
 This Technical Bulletin gives recommendations on admixture discharge line location and sequencing that should provide for the optimum performance of the admixtures.
 These recommendations should be followed for all new dispenser installations.
 For existing dispenser installations that do not conform to these recommendations, there is no need to change unless a concrete or admixture performance issue is experienced.
 If that does occur, a change in admixture sequencing should be tried first.

 Three general rules of thumb should always be followed:

 - Different chemical admixtures should not come in physical contact with one another.
 When certain admixtures come in contact with each other, a chemical reaction can take place that will lessen or negate their performance capabilities, or could be a safety hazard.
 Physical contact can take place at the end of admixture discharge lines, in a water-holding tank or in a water-discharge pipe.
 Of particular importance, the following should always be avoided: